Mic92/blog/content/posts/rooting-intel-based-tablets-on-linux-slash-mac-os-x.md

 you want to install the root patch, you can download the latest [SuperSU](http://download.chainfire.eu/supersu). **Note** that you will be not able to install custom roms, if your bootloader is locked.
-If the signature missmatch it will refuse to boot.
+If the signature mismatch it will refuse to boot.

 The next thing to do is to download and extract [IntelAndroid-FBRL-07-24-2015.7z](https://www.androidfilehost.com/?fid=24052804347782876)